 We have manufacturing, sales, and distribution facilities in various locations throughout the world.
-As a result, we make investments and conduct business transactions denominated in various currencies, including the U.S. dollar, the British pound, the European euro, the Canadian dollar, the Mexican peso, and the Australian dollar.
-Total annual foreign sales, including foreign export sales, averaged approximately $171.5 million over the last three years.
-More than half of our foreign sales are to Europe or Canada.
-Foreign sales represented 12.1% of consolidated net sales in 2010.
-We estimate a hypothetical 10% adverse change in foreign currency exchange rates relative to the U.S dollar for 2010 would have had an unfavorable impact of $9.7 million on sales and, excluding the $6.4 million non-cash non-tax deductible goodwill charge taken at our Aerospace U.K. Composites reporting unit, a $0.6 million unfavorable impact on operating income.
+As a result, we make investments and conduct business transactions denominated in various currencies, including the U.S. dollar, the British pound, the European euro, the Mexican peso, and the Australian dollar.
+Total annual foreign sales from continuing operations, including foreign export sales, averaged approximately $205.3 million over the last three years.
+More than half of our foreign sales are to Europe or Mexico.
+Foreign sales from continuing operations represented 15.4% of consolidated net sales from continuing operations in 2013.
+We estimate a hypothetical 10% adverse change in foreign currency exchange rates relative to the U.S dollar for 2013 would have had an unfavorable impact of $10.5 million on sales and a $0.3 million unfavorable impact on operating income.
 We manage foreign currency exposures that are associated with committed foreign currency purchases and sales and other assets and liabilities created in the normal course of business at the subsidiary operations level.
 Sometimes we may, through the use of forward contracts, hedge the price risk associated with committed and forecasted foreign denominated payments and rates.
 Historically the use of these forward contracts has been minimal.
 We do not use derivatives for speculative or trading purposes.

-Our primary exposure to interest rate risk results from our outstanding debt obligations and derivative financial instruments employed in the management of our debt portfolio with interest at current market rates.
+Our primary exposure to interest rate risk results from our outstanding debt obligations.
 The level of fees and interest charged on revolving credit commitments and borrowings are based upon leverage levels and market interest rates.

-The principal debt facilities are a $275.0 million revolving credit agreement that expires September 20, 2014 and a $42.5 million term loan agreement with a four year-term entered into on October 29, 2008 and amended on September 20, 2010.
-Total average bank borrowings for 2010 were $98.0 million.
-The impact of a hypothetical 100 basis point increase in the interest rates on our average bank borrowings would have resulted in a $1.0 million increase in interest expense.
-Changes in market interest rates would impact interest rates on our Revolving Credit Agreement and Term Loan Agreement.
-The other facilities, established for foreign operations, are comparatively insignificant in amount.
+Our principal debt facilities are a credit agreement that provides a $400.0 million revolving credit facility and a $100.0 million term loan commitment.
+Both these agreements were entered into on November 20, 2012, and expire on July 31, 2017.
+Total average bank borrowings for 2013 were $188.8 million.
+The impact of a hypothetical 100 basis point increase in the interest rates on our average bank borrowings would have resulted in a $1.9 million increase in interest expense.
+Changes in market interest rates would also impact interest rates on these facilities.

 We are exposed to volatility in the price of raw materials used in certain manufacturing operations as well as a variety of items procured by our distribution business.
 These raw materials include, but are not limited to, aluminum, titanium, nickel, copper and other specialty metals.
 We manage our exposure related to these price changes through strategic procurement and sales practices.